ellak-monades-aristeias/simbug/Open-Standard/README.md

 ###Choices-To-State Algorithm
-This is the algorithm defining the feedback loop between the player choices and their state and the state of the world
+This is the algorithm defining the feedback loop between the player choices and their state and the state of the world The algorithm is written in a javascript-like syntax.

 ###User State Variables
 Variables that are attached to a player but are not directly affected by him.